miketheman/cook-test/README.md

 Assumptions
 -----------
-Travis should not be checking style - that's part of development
+Travis should not be checking style - that's part of development, but it does anyways.

 Running unit tests against any cookbook that has dependencies (which many do) requires those dependencies to be available at test run time.
 Since Guard will watch files for changes, this means that getting the dependencies in place is crucial.

-Berkshelf will place install shims into `./cookbooks` and then Guard will watch `<repo root>/cookbooks/<cookbook name>/[spec|any ruby file]`.
+Berkshelf will install compiled cookbooks into `./cookbooks` and then Guard will watch `<repo root>/cookbooks/<cookbook name>/[spec|any ruby file]`.